Leandros/ferrunix/ferrunix/README.md

     - Transient: A new instance is created for every request.
 - Derive macro (`#[derive(Inject)]`) to simplify registration.
 - Automatic registration of types.
-- One global registry; with support for multpiple sub-registries.
+- One global registry; with support for multipiple sub-registries.

 ## Usage